 Of all cities within Tennessee, both Memphis and Nashville are by far the most popular.
-However, here’s top cities for warehousing service companies in Tennessee that you might already have on your list, or maybe overlooked.
+However, here’s top cities for warehousing service companies in Tennessee – some of which you might already have on your list, or maybe overlooked.

-Basically, this city has 200 years of being a major channel for distributing goods.
-Thanks to containing the best cargo airport in America and being near FedEx's main headquarters, fast delivery is an understatement.
+Basically, this city has a 200+ year track record of being a major channel for distributing goods.
+Thanks to containing the best cargo airport in America and being near FedEx’s main headquarters, fast delivery is an understatement.

 Another strong suit is Memphis is only one of three U.S. cities with five Class I railroads.
 You’re additionally next to two major interstate highways, giving you a straight roadway to reach every state from east to west, or north to south.

 Four-hundred trucking companies exist here as well, proving you have nothing overlooked in the way of intermodal distribution methods.

 The problem is that Memphis is very competitive, so you might not find a warehouse available immediately.
 It’s worth looking at other nearby cities as alternatives.

 This port is along the Cumberland River with full river barge access to the Ohio River, Tennessee-Tombigbee Waterway, and the Mississippi River (giving you a route to the Gulf of Mexico).
 All of these rivers provide fast access to other cities within the state for domestic shipping.
 Although they also take you into the Gulf of Mexico for international shipping to places like Latin and South America.
 Nearby is PowerCom, which is soon going to allow barge access for waterway shipping.